Hritik-S/Pariksha/README.md

 This is the quiz application project.
 Teachers can host quiz for the students.
 Students can give the quiz assigned to them.
+Teacher can also add timer to the quiz.